WRITTEN BY Riley Berry

 Previously, the inclusion of unfair contract terms was a low risk strategy for businesses and suppliers.
 If found to be unfair but not at the heart of the agreement, the term would be void and excluded from the rest of the agreement.
 The Federal Court’s decision demonstrates that there are additional consequences for businesses who included unfair terms.
 For Ashley & Martin this was a hairy decision and proved to be a costly one too.

-If you’re concerned about unfair contract terms in your agreements, please contact our business team to see how we can help.
+If you’re concerned about unfair contract terms in your agreements, please contact our Business & Commercial team to see how we can help.